1926 24 Hours of Le Mans: Regulations

 The process for deciding the winners had been problematic.
 The Triennial Cup was only run the once and the calculation for the Biennial Cup was still difficult.
 Therefore, the Automobile Club de l'Ouest (ACO) came up with a new competition.
 The Index of Performance instead used the ratio of exceeding a car's designated target distance instead of the absolute number of laps.
 For the track position on the final lap after exactly 24 hours, the distance would be calculated using the average speed of the car in the time after reaching its target.
 With engine improvements, the targets distances were again modified:

 The competition was boosted by a substantial prize of FF10000 from Grand Garage Saint-Didier, the large Parisian car-dealership that had entered the Chrysler car in the previous year's race.

 Manufacturers now only needed to have produced 10 of a model to be eligible to race them.
-Cars needed to be running at the end of the 24 hours, and complete their final lap in a minimum of 30 minutes.
+Cars needed to be running at the end of the 24 hours, and complete their final lap in a maximum of 30 minutes.
 The ACO dictated the pit sequence, where pit-crew could assist the drivers – doing refuelling, adding oil, water, and then changing tyres and wheels before getting onto other mechanical work.
 The tools used had to have been carried on the car.
 Smoking was also now prohibited in the pits and fire extinguishers had to be carried on each car.

 Further, to assist with safety, marshals were stationed around the track with blue and yellow flags.
 A held blue flag warned the driver to hold his current path, and when waved, to slow down.
 The yellow flag told the drivers to stop immediately.
 At night lights were fitted with blue or yellow filters.